froboy/yusaopeny_docs/content/en/docs/user-documentation/text-editor/basic-text-formatting.md

 12. **Bulleted/Numbered lists -** Click the numbered or bulleted list icon to create a list.
 You can create indented bullets by hitting your tab key or clicking on the indent icon

 >**Pro tip:** The Text Editor also ships with a custom “Styles” dropdown that allows you to customize additional text formats/styles for content editors.
-This is disabled by default in Y USA Open Y. Advanced users can enable this by going to Configuration > Content authoring > Text formats and editors
+This is disabled by default in YMCA Website Services.
+Advanced users can enable this by going to Configuration > Content authoring > Text formats and editors